Phillip-England/fmtly/README.md

 - make gtml force you to use a valid name for _components
 - what if a component element has no name?
 - take into consideration which funcs are private / public
+- components should not be able to override conventional html tag names (it causes bugs)